yanglangyuan/yanglangyuan.github.io/_pages/about.md

 Please find my [CV](./docs/CV.pdf) here for more about my research projects and background.
 And please feel free to contact me for any questions or opportunities.

 # 🔥 News
+- *2023.06*: &nbsp;🎉🎉 Yanglang Yuan started his research proposal to explore a novel approach for real-time interactive garment design and its optimization in the context of C2M.
 - *2023.04.28-2023.05.01*: &nbsp;🎉🎉 Yanglang Yuan attended the NSFC-RGC Conference 2023 in Hong Kong (Theme: Towards Human-Machine Symbiotic Industrial Transformation), and gave an oral presentation.
 - *2023.01*: &nbsp;🎉🎉 Yanglang Yuan submitted a journal review about the status and perspective of "Customer-to-Manufacturer (C2M)".
 - *2022.07*: &nbsp;🎉🎉 Yanglang Yuan as a co-author submitted a journal paper about "Human-machine Synchronization for Proactive Ergonomic Risks Mitigation".